blbadger/blbadger.github.io/computing-programs.md

 The factorial $n!$ is equal to the product of all the natural numbers (not including 0) the same size or smaller than the number in question.
 The factorial grows extremely large as $n$ increases, such that the factorial of large numbers are practically uncomputable in a reasonable amount of time!

-But say that we are not interested in the exact value of the factorial, merely how many zeros it has at the end.
+But say that we are not interested in the exact value of the factorial, instead the quetions is how many zeros the number has at the end.
+To make this as general as possible, let's extend this question to how many zeros the factorial of a number `n` has at the end, in a given base `base`.
+For example, 5 factorial in base ten is 120, which has one trailing zero.

+$$
+5!_{10} = 12\mathbf{0} \to 1
+$$

+whereas 20 facotorial in base 3 has 8 trailing zeros

+$$
+20!_{3} = 1210121221100100101120122022221\mathbf{00000000} \to 8
+n!_k \to ?
+$$